laidbackware/nsxt-ansible-firewall-tutorials/nsxt-tutorials-1-dfw-ip-sets.md

 https://docs.vmware.com/en/VMware-Validated-Design/5.0.1/vmware-validated-design-501-sddc-nsxt-workload-architecture-design.pdf

 ## Distributed Firewall (DFW) and Micro Segmentation
-Distrubuted firewalling is one of the best feature of software defined networking IMHO.
+Distributed firewalling is one of the best feature of software defined networking IMHO.
 In legacy networking if you wanted to separate 2 workloads you would need to put them on separate subnets/VLANs and then have a firewall running between the VLANs.
-This approach does not scale for a number of reasons, primarily because you can have a maximum of 4094 VLANs configured on your network swtiches, plus you have a huge amount of configuration overhead to give you layer 3 separation.
+This approach does not scale for a number of reasons, primarily because you can have a maximum of 4094 VLANs configured on your network switches, plus you have a huge amount of configuration overhead to give you layer 3 separation.
 In the virtualized and containerized worlds, it is possible to enforce firewall policy at the VM or container level.
 For example with VMs, the NSX-T software is run within the Hypervisor of the virtual switch that VMs connect to and it is this software within the virtual switch which can enforce firewall policy.
 By enforcing policy at the point traffic enters an overlay network it is possible to build out zero trust and micro segmented architectures, where every object can only have the absolute minimum of rules, even blocking traffic on objects in the same subnet that run on the same host.

 ## IP Sets
 As the name may suggest IP Sets are sets of IP addresses.
 You can define individual IPs, ranges or CIDR style based subnets, up to a maximum of 4000 per IP set.